gabriel-azion/doc-studies-mocks/docs-readme/readme-v1.md

 ## About Us

-We are an edge computing company committed to pushing the boundaries of technology to make edge computing accessible and efficient.
+We are an edge computing platform that allows you to build and run application anywhere.
 Our documentation is a crucial part of ensuring our users have the best experience with our products and services.

 ## How to Contribute